master-of-zen/Av1an/README.md

     -cfg                    Save/Read config file with encoder, encoder parameters, FFmpeg and audio settings.

+    --mkvmerge              Use mkvmerge for concatenating instead of ffmpeg.
+                            Files will be a bit smaller.
+Recommended for x265.

 <h3 align="center">FFmpeg options</h3>

     -a   --audio_params     FFmpeg audio settings flags (Default: copy audio from source to output)